About

 Can I change the amount I wish to claim as a tax deduction?

 Yes.
-You can reduce the amount claimed on your previous notice online by clicking on “My personal contributions” in the member portal.
+You can reduce the amount claimed on your previous notice online by clicking on “Make a contribution” in the member portal.

 see more